OathPros/COMP3/source/guidelines/writing-style.rst

 Header Capitalization
 ~~~~~~~~~~~~~~~~~~~~~

-Header capitalization should be used for any headings, including header bar headings and page, tab and menu titles.
+Header capitalization should be used for any headings, including headings in header bars, tab titles, and view titles.
 It should also be used for short control labels that do not normally form proper sentences, such as button labels, switch labels and menu items.

-Capitalize the first letter of:
+Header capitalization should capitalize the first letter of:

 * All words with four or more letters.
 * Verbs of any length, such as “Be”, “Are”, “Is”, “See” and “Add”.